wjabbour/guardian-web-client/README.md

 ### Setup Certificates

 Now we need to create a HTTPS certificate for the website.
 Type Certificate Manager in the search bar in your AWS console.
 Click "Request certificate".
 Request a public certificate.
 Enter your fully qualified domain name (e.g. `example.com`).
-Keep all settings the same and click "Request".
+Choose `DNS validation - recommended` as your validation method.
+Keep other all settings the same and click `Request`.

 We have now requested a certificate from AWS.
 To receive that certificate, we need to prove that we own `example.com`.
-Navigate to that certificate you requested (may need to refresh page to see it).
-Click "Create records in Route 53".
+Navigate to that certificate you requested (you may need to refresh page to see it).
+Click `Create records in Route 53`.
 From here, the ownership verification process may take a few minutes, but is fully automated.
 Refresh the page every few minutes until you see the status of the certificate change from "Pending Validation" to "Issued".
 Once the certificate has been issued, this step is complete.

 ### Setup Cloudfront

 Now we need to create a Cloudfront distribution.
 Type Cloudfront in the search bar in your AWS console.
 Click "Create distribution".
 For origin name, select the S3 bucket URL of the bucket you just created which should have the format of `{your_domain}.s3.amazonaws.com`.

-Update "Allowed HTTP methods" to `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE`.
-Click "Do not enable security protections" under "Web Application Firewall".
+Update `Allowed HTTP methods` to `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE`.
+Click `Do not enable security protections` under `Web Application Firewall`.
 For "Price class" select `Use only North America and Europe`.
 For "Alternate domain name (CNAME) - optional" input your domain name.
 For "Custom SSL certificate - optional" choose the certificate that was just issued.
 For "Default root object - optional" put `index.html`.
 Take note of this distribution ID (which looks something like `E1YPW3JQQ2QQ81`).

-Once the distribution has been created, navigate to that distribution in the AWS console.
+Once the distribution has been created, navigate to the distribution in the AWS console.
 Under `Error pages`, click the `Create custom error response` button on the right.
 For `HTTP error code`, select 403.
 For `Customize error response` select `Yes`.
 For `Response page path` put `/`.
 For `HTTP Response code` select `200`.

-Now that we have created all of the necessary AWS resources, we need to make some changes to the code.

 ### Hook up Cloudfront to Route 53

 Now we need to create a DNS record in Route 53 that points to this Cloudfront distribution.
 Once setup, when users enter your domain in the browser URL bar, it will go to the Cloudfront distribution which will respond with the contents of the S3 bucket (our website).

 Go to Route 53.
 Go to the hosted zone for your domain.
-Click "Create record".
-Enable the "Alias" checkbox.
-Set "Route traffic to" to "Alias to Cloudfront distribution".
+Click `Create record`.
+Leave `Record name` blank.
+Enable the `Alias` checkbox.
+Set `Route traffic to` to `Alias to Cloudfront distribution`.
 For the second select box, choose the CloudFront distribution that was just created.
-Click "Create records".
+Click `Create records`.

 ### client/package.json